Lead yourself first. Everything else follows.

 - Capacity (manage your energy)

-- Example (model the behavior)
+- Example (model the behavior you expect)

-- Trust (consistent and reliable)
+- Trust (consistent and reliable in every room)

 Self-Awareness